f5devcentral/ai-stepbystep-lab/docs/class1/module2/lab3.rst

     cd /root/fabric
     docker compose run --rm fabric

-This should take a few minutes and resemble the output below.
+If doing for the first time it takes a few minutes and resemble the output below.
+In our case since we've pre-built the image and container, you'll just be dumped into the container's shell prompt (last line of this output.)

 .. code-block:: console